 The EU budget is an important tool that puts EU policies into practice.
-It finances actions that Member States cannot fund on their own or which they can fund more economically by pooling their resources.
+It finances actions that Member States cannot fund on their own or that they can fund more economically by pooling their resources.

-The EU budget is adopted through a democratic procedure: it is prepared by the European Commission (the EU’s executive body) and is then discussed and agreed by the Council of the EU (representing EU Member States, including Hungary) and by the European Parliament (where 22 democratically elected Hungarian representatives sit).
+The EU budget is adopted through a democratic procedure: it is prepared by the European Commission (the EU’s executive body) and is then discussed and agreed by the Council of the EU (representing EU Member States, including Hungary) and by the European Parliament (where the democratically elected Hungarian representatives sit).

-Once adopted, the budget is then managed either jointly by EU Member States and the Commission, or directly by the Commission.
+Once adopted, the budget is then managed either jointly by the EU Member States and the Commission, or directly by the Commission.